The Ultimate Guide on How to create a Reading App.

 Other features to give you the edge over the competition

-We’ve talked about the essential features that your reading app must have.
+We’ve talked about the essential features of How to create a reading app.
 This is true for all reading apps, and most of the options out there will already have these features.
 So, what will make your app special?
 What is the X-factor that will drive your app into millions of downloads?
 Let’s have a look at some potential cutting-edge features.

-Say you have an user, let’s call him Dave, he is very much into Russian culture and their ancient history.
+Say you have a user, let’s call him Dave, he is very much into Russian culture and their ancient history.
 But Dave here, though somewhat understands the language, still finds it hard to comprehend it totally.
-Wouldn’t he love if you could translate it altogether?
+Wouldn’t he love if you could translate it all together?
 He certainly would.

 Based on user habits, your app could recommend books to users and filter content according to their choices and interests.
 For instance, if a user of yours has a history of reading science fiction books, then it might not be the best idea to suggest romantic titles to them, would it?
 (This is strictly a generalization)